radioUSD/public/README.md

 # Public

+## FIXING TWITTER ISSUES
+- [Mark Android Support]( https://twitter.com/DJmatchmaker_/media) - Mark has over 4 years of Android Support experience, prior to this, he was working toward a degree in degree in business until his Android Technical Support business became known as the go-to Android Resource in the Internet World.

 ## FIXING ANDROID PHONE ISSUES
 - [Mark Android Support]( https://twitter.com/DJmatchmaker_/media) - Mark has over 4 years of Android Support experience, prior to this, he was working toward a degree in degree in business until his Android Technical Support business became known as the go-to Android Resource in the Internet World.